BraydenHuguenard/QuoteGeneratorApp/README.md

 # QuoteGeneratorApp

-App that allows users to pull all kinds of quotes with ZenQuote API implementation.
+App that allows users to pull all kinds of quotes with the use of ZenQuote API.